aryanbdps9/parallel-mcts-arena-rs/README.md

 - A configurable board size and line length to win.
 - A parallelized MCTS engine for the AI, using `rayon` for data parallelism.
 - Thread-safe tree nodes using `Arc` and `parking_lot::Mutex` for fine-grained locking.
+- Enhanced debugging output with colored highlighting for top moves based on value, wins, and visits.
+- Display of the MCTS root node value to gauge the AI's confidence in the current position.
+- Row and column labels on the game board for easier move identification.

 ## How to Build and Run